darcusfenix/microservice-cinema-comments/README.md

 --env-file env \
 darcusfenix/micro-cinema-comments:v1.0.0
 ```
-### How to update a service with new image in docker swarm ?
+### How to update a service with new image in docker swarm and Zero downtime ?

 ```
 $ docker service update \